3mdeb/verified-boot/measured_boot.md

 # Measured Boot

-Measured boot is a security mechanism designed to verify that all the firmware and software executed during the boot process are trusted by measuring them and documenting the measurements for future validation.
+Measured boot is a security mechanism designed to provide a cryptographic footprint of the firmware and software executed during the boot process for future validation and attestation.

 Contrary to verified boot[^VerifiedBoot], measured boot does not prevent untrusted code from being executed, but it makes it impossible for the execution